 Every edit, comment, query and response in Proof Central is recorded by time, actor and nature of change in an Edit Summary, which then becomes a table of contents of sorts to navigate through the edit points in the manuscript.
 This valuable record is archived, analysed, databased, secured and cloud-hosted by TNQ.

-Elsevier, the world's largest publishers of Scientific, Technical and Medical (STM) journal content run more than 1200 journals on Proof Central.
-This is set to rise to 1400 in 2014.
+Elsevier, the world's largest publishers of Scientific, Technical and Medical (STM) journal content have choosen to run many of their journals on Proof Central.
+This has risen to more than 1400 in 2014 and promises to increase further.
 Four of our competitors use Proof Central.
 Open-access, eFirst Science runs on Proof Central too, the chosen platform for eLife.

 Proof Central is TNQ's own one-straw revolution.
 It is our first, successful implementation of Same-page, Single-URL Publishing for Science.
 The fundamental principles of the proofing platform are transforming many other aspects of science publishing, as they can all publishing.